luforestal/school_inventory/README.md

-School Inventory – Interactive Tree Maps for Schools
+## School Inventory – Interactive Tree Maps for Schools

-This repository provides a lightweight Python tool to create interactive web maps of school tree inventories using:
+This repository provides a lightweight Python tool to generate interactive web maps of school tree inventories from simple input datasets:

-Excel inventory files
+📊 Excel inventory files

-School boundary shapefiles
+🗺️ School boundary shapefiles

-Photographs of individual trees
+📷 Photographs of individual trees

-The tool produces fully interactive maps where users can explore tree locations, species, tree size, canopy extent, and view photos directly on the map.
+The tool produces fully interactive maps that allow users to explore tree locations, species, size, canopy extent, and photographs directly from the map interface.

 It is designed to be: